corruptmemory/blindsight/README.md

 ```

 ## Semantic API

+A semantic logging API is [strongly typed](https://github.com/microsoft/perfview/blob/master/documentation/TraceEvent/TraceEventProgrammersGuide.md) and does not have the same construction oriented approach as the fluent API.
+Instead, the type of the instance is presumed to have a mapping directly to the attributes being logged.

 The semantic API works against `Statement` directly.
 The application is expected to handle the type class mapping to `Statement`.